CONJOLA COMMUNITY ASSOCIATION AGM

 Accordingly, the AGM of the Conjola Community Association/CCB will be held on

-MONDAY 20 July 2020 at 7:30pm in the Conjola Community Hall, and will be followed by an Ordinary Meeting
+a date TO BE ADVISED in the Conjola Community Hall, and will be followed by an Ordinary Meeting

 Minutes from the Jan 2020 Meeting